 Extended Project Qualification

-It is a one year course which is completed at Warwick in Year 12 so that their results are available when they apply to universities in Year 13.
+It is a one year course which is completed at Warwick in Year 12 so that results are available when boys apply to universities in Year 13.

 Students choose their own topics of research according to personal interest.
 They are taught the skills of research and then apply those skills to carry out their own learning through private study and reporting.
 The assessment is based primarily upon the learning process.
 All pupils are encouraged to take it as an option, and it results in a qualification worth half the UCAS points of a full A Level.
 It is highly regarded by universities and enables students to expand their learning beyond the limits of normal subject courses.

 Topics chosen by students in the year 2020/21 include: